Sahilkumar19/Calculus-2/README.md

 2.A complete tutorial on linear regression

-3.First and second order differential equations and how to solve them and their python implementation.
+3.Eulers method for First and second order differential equations and how to solve them and their python implementation and graphs.